 SMITHEY & BOYNTON.
-RECORDS, 1922-77.
-60.0 cu. ft. and 1500 rolls of architectural drawings.
-Architectural firm in Roanoke, Virginia, established in 1935 by Louis Phillipe Smithey and Henry B. Boynton.
-Records consist of about 1500 designs of residences, churches, businesses, schools, and community buildings predominently in the Roanoke, Montgomery County, and Southwest Virginia area, designed mostly between 1935 and 1977.
+ARCHITECTS & ENGINEERS.
+RECORDS, 1922-1985.
+92.0 cu. ft. and 1500 rolls of architectural drawings.
+Architecture firm in Roanoke, Virginia, established in 1935 by Louis Phillipe Smithey and Henry B. Boynton.
+Records consist of about 1500 designs of residences, churches, businesses, schools, and community buildings predominantly in the Roanoke and Southwest Virginia area, designed mostly between 1935 and 1957.
 Materials consist of project files, specifications, framed drawings and photographs, and architectural drawings.
 Includes designs done by Smithey before he collaborated with Boynton, as well as designs done by other firms of projects later redesigned by Smithey & Boynton.
 Also includes architectural drawings of Lyric Theatre, Blacksburg, VA.
 Finding aid (excluding rolled drawings) available online.
 Ms1992-027.

 SMITHFIELD PRESTON FOUNDATION.
 PAPERS, 1784-1881, n.d.
 204 items.
 Collection consists of letters written by two generations of members of the Preston family of southwest Virginia, Kentucky, and South Carolina, to James and Sarah Preston McDowell in Rockbridge County, Virginia.
 Most of the correspondents are the children and grandchildren of William and Susanna Smith Preston, settlers of Montgomery County, Virginia, who built their home, "Smithfield," in 1772.
 Finding aid available online.
 Ms97-002.

 SMYTH, ELLISON A. JR. (1863-1941).
 PAPERS, 1859-1927.
-6.0 cu. ft.
-Professor of Biology (1891-1925); dean of the faculty (1903-06); dean of the Department of Applied Science (1916-20); and faculty advisor to students in biology and pre-medical (1920-25).
+6.4 cu. ft.
+Professor of Biology (1891-1925); dean of the faculty (1903-1906); dean of the Department of Applied Science (1916-1920); and faculty advisor to students in biology and pre-medical (1920-1925) at Virginia Tech.
 Papers include correspondence with professional and amateur scientists, and collectors, dealers and suppliers around the world, including H.H.
 Bailey, Carl Braun, Jonathan Dwight, E.K.
 Harvey, and James R. Randolph.
 Also includes correspondence with the U.S. Department of Agriculture, the American Entomological Society, Boston Society of Natural History, Linnean Society of New York, and the University of Notre Dame Botany Department; reprints of articles written by Smyth; literature on topics in biology and science; and his notes, written in 1912, on birds in Montgomery County, Virginia.
-Ms81-098.
+Finding aid available online.
+Ms1981-098.

 SOLITUDE.
 PHOTOGRAPHS and PAPERS, 1960s-80s.
 0.3 cu. ft.
 Historic home of Blacksburg, Virginia, built by the Preston family in the early 1800s.
 Purchased by the Virginia Agricultural and Mechanical College (now Virginia Tech) in 1872, and remains the oldest building on campus.
 Photographs consist of thirty-four mounted photographs of various views and details of Solitude, with identifying labels.
 Also includes other papers, such as newspaper clippings and postcards, with information about Solitude.
 Ms93-024.